Long Prairie River

 The Long Prairie River is a tributary of the Crow Wing River, 154 km long, in central Minnesota in the United States.
-Via the Crow Wing River, it is part of the watershed of the Mississippi River, draining an area of 892 sqmi in a generally rural region.
+Via the Crow Wing River, it is part of the watershed of the Mississippi River, draining an area of 892 mi2 in a generally rural region.

 History

 Prior to settlement by Europeans, the vicinity of the Long Prairie River was inhabited by the Dakota and Ojibwa.
 However, according to Schoolcraft, in 1832 the land about this river was uninhabited, being a boundary or war road between the Ojibwa and the Dakota.
 In the Chippewa treaties in 1847, the land on the west bank was ceded by the Pillager Chippewa as a homeland for the Menomini, and the land on the east bank was ceded by the Lake Superior Chippewa and the Mississippi Chippewa as a homeland for the Winnebagos, in anticipation of Indian removal out of Wisconsin upon statehood.
 By the treaty of 1846, the Winnebago tribe owned a vast wilderness area in central Minnesota Territory along the Long Prairie River, the Long Prairie Reservation.
 Due to ongoing skirmishes between the Pillager Chippewa and the Dakota Sioux, the Winnebagoes were in constant danger, so they requested relocation to southern Minnesota, near Mankato, and in 1855 ceded the land to the United States.
 Settlers had begun farming the region's prairies and clearing its timber by the 1860s.

 The English name of the river, according to Gilfillan, is derived from the Ojibwa Ga-shagoshkodeia-zibi, transliterated "Long-narrow-Prairie river".

 The Lonq Prairie River played a vital role in the early settlement pattern of Todd County.
 History describes the Long Prairie River valley as a hunting ground for the Dakota and Anishinaabe/Ojibwa, with the river itself providing a transportation link with the Crow Wing and Mississippi.

 Starting as early as the 1840s the river and its grass-filled valley were where the settlers first established themselves.
 By the mid-1860s several settlements from the present site of Long Prairie to Motley were prospering, using flatboats, and for a very short time even a steamboat, for transportation and shipping.
 By 1877 the water level had fallen to a point that only very small watercraft could navigate the river on a regular basis.
 In late 1877 H.D.
 Orendorf cut a road down the west side of the river from Turtle Creek to Motley.
 For many years this was the only road down the river valley.